systematic-magic/puma/puma.rst

 Therefore, we encourage you to make quick manual checks while relying on the tool.
 Tool will identify 99% of "correct" cases by highlighting this or that page element in green.
 It will also attempt to identify issues/errors and most likely will succeed in it in 70-80% of cases.
 The rest 20-30% should be checked by you manually.

-If you have been working with PMC corrections tool - CheeTah, you probably will find lots of checks to be similar.
-However, note that a few changes have been made to CheeTah checks (mostly in checks output).
+If you have been working with PMC corrections tool - PuMa, you probably will find lots of checks to be similar.
+However, note that a few changes have been made to PuMa checks (mostly in checks output).

 Also, we have added Tabs interface - new concept which allows to gather all elements of the check together on one tab and analyse them there.
 Please have a look at Headers, Figures and Tables checks below for more detail about Tabs.